On the Effectiveness of Transfer Learning for Code Search: Related Work

+Shuai \etal~\cite{shuai_improving_2020} employ a similar architecture to ours, which they call \textsc{CARLCS-CNN}.
+It uses the \emph{co-attention} method to build the semantic relationship between code snippets and related queries.
+Similarly, Fang \etal~\cite{fang_selfattention_2021} proposed \textsc{SAN-CS}, which is solely based on the \emph{self-attention} method to achieve the same purpose.
 While transfer learning would also be possible with their architecture, it is not discussed in their work.
 Their work also differs from ours in that they use docstrings as query proxies while we use \stackoverflow question titles.
 Even though docstrings are commonly used as code search queries, we believe that \stackoverflow question titles are a better approximation to real-world queries.